BestTimesToVisit.com Logo

 safety

 Foz do Iguaçu is generally safe, but like any tourist destination, be aware of your surroundings, especially in crowded areas or at night.
-Keep valuables secure and avoid displaying expensive electronics.
-Stick to well-lit streets and consider using ride-sharing apps like Uber if you're unsure about a neighborhood.
+Keep valuables secure and out of sight, and avoid displaying expensive electronics.
+Stick to well-lit streets and consider using ride-sharing apps like Uber or 99 for late-night travel.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.